 The most basic form of self-sustenance is to grow your own food.
 Though Kitale is known as the "breadbasket of Kenya" because of its rich soil, the reality is that decades of chemical fertilizer use and lack of proper planting methods have stripped the soil of its nutrients.
 A movement is under way to bring back biointensive organic farming, hoping to wean farmers from their planting habits and dependence on chemicals to produce a crop.
 We are grateful to partner with experts in this area, to benefit the families involved in our programs as well as the entire community.

 In this picture, a staff member of Organics 4 Orphans is teaching parents to make a "bag garden"; a crop of kale growing in a feedbag will not occupy much space in a crowded slum.
 Africa Connect has leased a plot of land near the school, which the group is cultivating: 1. for their personal nutrition, to better fight disease; 2. to sell for a profit and re-invest; 3. to produce seeds for planting in the next season.

 Africa Connect also plans to grow our own food for the preschool, the next step toward self-sufficiency.

-Graceway Harvest Chapel and Africa Connect have been sponsoring basic classes in budgeting and business practices over the years, as many of the parents involved in our projects are eager to do business, but do not have the basic knowledge or investment capital to begin.
+Africa Connect has been sponsoring basic classes in budgeting and business practices over the years, as many of the parents involved in our projects are eager to do business, but do not have the basic knowledge or investment capital to begin.
 They struggle with lack of product diversity, and with storing perishables in the slum, securing them from weather or theft.
 Also, extreme poverty has created a prevailing daily survival mentality, in which "now" is all that matters; I must "eat" what is in my hand today, for tomorrow it may be gone.
 For them, planning and saving to reinvest does not come easy.